johnpeart/johnpeart.github.io/src/posts/music/2023-11-18-that-feels-good.md

     artist: "Jessie Ware"
     image: "/images/music/jessie-ware-that-feels-good.webp"
     itunes: "https://music.apple.com/us/album/that-feels-good/1668868373"
+excerpt: "I saw Jessie Ware at Alexandra Palace tonight as part of the ‘That!
+Feels!
+Good!’ tour."
 ---

 I saw Jessie Ware at Alexandra Palace tonight as part of the ‘That!
 Feels!
 Good!’ tour.